Nargonath/kubernetes-playground/README.md

 # Requirements

-To work with GCP Terraform needs a service account key.
+To work with GCP Terraform needs a service account key and a GCP project ID.